TuxForge/.github/profile/README.md

 | [Archie](https://github.com/TuxForge/archie) | A fast & simple package management program written in C | Inactive |
 | [WPac](https://github.com/TuxForge/wpac) | An intuitive winget wrapper for Windows written in C and PowerShell | Discontinued |

-Also, make sure to check out one of our member's projects:
+Also, make sure to check out our members' own projects, created and exclusively maintained by them:

 | Project | Description | Status |
 |---------|-------------|--------|